 i Vertical integration and unbundling

 The electricity transmission network in Peninsular Malaysia, known as the National Grid, is owned and operated by the national energy company, TNB.
-IPPs sell the electricity generated to the Single Buyer unit of TNB at a pre-determined tariff.
-Likewise, the electricity grid that supplies power in Sabah is operated by Sabah Electricity Sdn Bhd (SESB), a company owned partly by TNB and partly by the Sabah state government, whereas the grid in Sarawak is owned by SESB, which is fully owned by the Sarawak state government.
+IPPs sell the electricity generated to the Single Buyer unit of TNB at a pre-determined tariff as set out in their respective PPAs.
+Likewise, the electricity grid that supplies power in Sabah is operated by Sabah Electricity Sdn Bhd (SESB), a company owned partly by TNB and partly by the Sabah state government, whereas the grid in Sarawak is owned by state-owned Sarawak Energy Berhad.
 These companies collectively have a monopoly on the ownership and operation of Malaysia's power grids and are responsible for their construction, operation and maintenance.
 Since the privatisation of power production in the early 1990s, the upstream market for the generation of electricity remains highly competitive with a mixture of local and foreign power producers and a competitive bidding system for power plant projects.

 Regarding gas, several licences have already been issued by the Commission under the GSA since the implementation of the TPA System.
 A full list of licensees is available at the Commission's official website.
-The notable new licence holders who have come into play since the TPA System was established include the gas distribution company Gas Malaysia Bhd, which was established by PETRONAS to supply and distribute gas throughout Malaysia.
-Gas Malaysia operates and maintains the Peninsular Gas Utilisation pipeline system and its subsidiaries, Gas Malaysia Distribution Sdn Bhd and Gas Malaysia Energy and Services Sdn Bhd, have successfully obtained gas distribution and shipping licences, respectively, from the Commission.
-Sabah Energy Corporation Sdn Bhd (SEC) operates and maintains the gas distribution pipelines in Sabah, in east Malaysia.22
+Gas Malaysia Bhd operates and maintains the Peninsular Gas Utilisation pipeline system pursuant to its distribution licence, and its subsidiaries, Gas Malaysia Distribution Sdn Bhd and Gas Malaysia Energy and Services Sdn Bhd, have successfully obtained gas distribution and shipping licences, respectively, from the Commission.
+Sabah Energy Corporation Sdn Bhd (SEC) operates and maintains the gas distribution pipelines in Sabah.

 ii Transmission/transportation and distribution access

-The ESA provides that, save in very limited circumstances, an ESA licence holder has a duty to supply electricity to the premises to which his or her licence relates upon receiving a notice of request from the owner or occupier of those premises.23 The GSA imposes a similar duty on the holder of a gas retail licence to supply gas to (1) a consumer's premises and (2) any regasification, transportation or distribution licensee, upon receiving a notice of request from the licensee.24
+Save in very limited circumstances, an ESA licence holder has a duty to supply electricity to the premises to which its licence relates upon receiving a notice of request from the owner or occupier of those premises.22 The GSA imposes a similar duty on the holder of a gas retail licence to supply gas to (1) a consumer's premises and (2) any regasification, transportation or distribution licensee, upon receiving a notice of request from such person.23

 The Commission is empowered to determine the tariffs for both electricity and gas under the ESA and the GSA, and to issue guidelines for tariffs and charges, including the methodology, principles or categories of tariffs and charges, and the duration for the imposition and review of tariffs and charges.